omar-florez/scratch_mlp/docs/index.md

 be helpful when you want to **create new capabilities that are not currently implemented in the ML library** you are using.

 **Because debugging machine learning models is a complex task**.
 By experience, mathematical models don't work as expected the first try.
-They may give you low accuracy for new data, spending long training time or too much memory, return a large number of false negatives or NaN predictions, etc. Let me show some cases:
+They may give you low accuracy for new data, spend long training time or too much memory, return a large number of false negatives or NaN predictions, etc. Let me show some cases when knowing how the algorithm works can become handy:

  - If it **takes so much time to train**, it is maybe a good idea to increase the size of a minibatch to reduce the variance in the observations and thus to help the algorithm to converge
- - **NaN predictions** often indicate that the algorithm received large gradients producing memory overflow.
-Think of this as as consecutive matrix multiplications that can exploit through many iterations.
+ - If you observe **NaN predictions**, the algorithm may have received large gradients producing memory overflow.
+Think of this as consecutive matrix multiplications that exploit after many iterations.
 Decreasing the learning rate will have the effect of scale down these values.
 Reducing the number of layers will decrease the number of multiplications.
 And clipping gradients will control this problem explicitly